Phoenix STS Logo

 Healthcare Premises Specific

-Designed specifically for hospitals, clinics, and day centres where patients and service users present unique evacuation challenges.
+Built for hospitals, clinics, and day centres, where evacuating patients and service users brings particular challenges.

 80% Hands-On Training

-Predominantly practical training approach.
-Staff practise with real fire extinguishers, evacuation equipment, and supervised drill exercises.
+Mostly practical.
+Staff practise with real fire extinguishers and evacuation equipment, and take part in a supervised drill.

 Progressive Horizontal Evacuation

-Covers compartment-to-compartment evacuation, the standard approach in hospitals where vertical evacuation of patients is often impractical.
+Covers compartment-to-compartment evacuation.
+This is the standard hospital approach, because moving patients downstairs is often impractical.

 Expert Healthcare Instructors